 - Organize a collection drive to ask neighbors and school families to donate books for children and families that need more books.

 - Host a Little Free Library in your community.
+Story about one community.

 - Design and create literacy flash cards to help younger children read.
 Distribute them to needy schools or shelters.

 - Encourage youth to join summer reading programs.
 Many libraries offer this each summer.

 - Perform a puppet show at a library or local community center.
 The puppets may perform a story from a book or an original humorous show that promotes reading.
 Youth could write their own stories focused on reading and literacy.

 - Create buttons or pins that promote literacy and reading.